Finance cases dominate Supreme Court’s December session

 As the justices take the bench for the seven scheduled arguments, they are also weighing whether to take up a number of major cases for later in the term.

-The court during their Dec.
-8 closed-door conference is scheduled to consider whether to take up the legal battle over mifepristone, the common abortion pill.
+The court, during its Dec.
+8 closed-door conference, is scheduled to consider whether to take up the legal battle over mifepristone, the common abortion pill.
 The justices have also been sitting on petitions implicating the Biden administration’s now-defunct vaccine mandates for federal employees and the military, among others.

 Here’s a look at three arguments set to headline the upcoming session.